phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 [`InterruptDescriptorTable`]: https://docs.rs/x86_64/0.2.11/x86_64/structures/idt/struct.InterruptDescriptorTable.html
 [`IndexMut`]: https://doc.rust-lang.org/core/ops/trait.IndexMut.html

 In our timer interrupt handler, we print a dot to the screen.
-As the timer interrupt happens periodically, we expect to see a dot appearing on each timer tick.
+As the timer interrupt happens periodically, we would expect to see a dot appearing on each timer tick.
 However, when we run it we see that only a single dot is printed:

 TODO screenshot